luma-lapinamk/miika-math/notebooks/intro.md

 # Introduction

 Hey there!
-Here you can find study material for maths courses **Algebra, geometry ja trigonometry** and **Linear algebra**.
+Here you can find study material for maths courses
+- **Algebra, geometry ja trigonometry**
+- **Linear algebra** and
+- **Probability, statistics and Optimization**.

 Material is made by LUMA-team of Lapland University of Applied Sciences.
-Work in progress...
+Work is very much in progress...

 ## Table of contents